 What it means in practice: To work properly, IoT devices must be able to send, receive, and store data.
 It is vital for devices to encrypt this data and have robust mechanisms for identifying and restricting access to authorized users through public key infrastructure.
 Additionally, devices should have the ability to secure cryptographic modules to ensure integrity and confidentiality of the data stored or transmitted through the device.
-They should also have the ability to destroy data or cryptographic keys in the event the device is compromised.
+They should also have the ability to destroy data in the event the device is compromised.

 Why it’s needed: The amount of data IoT devices store and transmit makes them targets for hackers, necessitating strong cryptographic protection to ensure data integrity and confidentiality.
 It also means that manufacturers are obligated to adhere to strict data protection regulations in whichever jurisdiction their product is sold in.